bonfire-networks/CommonsPub-Server/HACKING.md

 Example:

 ```
-** (DBConnection.ConnectionError) tcp recv: closed (the connection was closed by the pool, poissibly due to a timeout or because the pool has been terminated)
+** (DBConnection.ConnectionError) tcp recv: closed (the connection was closed by the pool, possibly due to a timeout or because the pool has been terminated)
 ```

 In this case, the seeds were unable to complete because a query took